Q: What is Amazon Textract?

 Q: What document formats does Amazon Textract support?

-A: Amazon Textract currently supports PNG, JPEG, and PDF formats.
+Amazon Textract currently supports PNG, JPEG, TIFF, and PDF formats.
 For synchronous APIs, you can submit images either as an S3 object or as a byte array.
 For asynchronous APIs, you can submit S3 objects.
+If your document is already in one of the file formats that Amazon Textract supports (PDF, TIFF, JPG, PNG), don't convert or downsample it before uploading it to Amazon Textract.

 Q: How do I get started with Amazon Textract?